 - Contractions can occur at any moment vs round ligament pain which is triggered by movements

-- Contractions may occur intermittently, lasting longer than several seconds (tracking contractions can help you see how long the sensation lasts)
+- Contractions may occur intermittently, lasting longer than several seconds

 - Round ligament pain is sharp, shooting pain that lasts a few seconds at most.